deepaksood619/deepaksood619.github.io/docs/economics/finance-investing/returns-tax-taxes-itr.md

 ### Sec 80TTA / 80TTB - Interest on saving a/c (upto 10000)

+- Exemption upto 10,000 for interest earned in savings bank account (less than 60 years) - does not include fixed deposit / RD
+- Exemption upto 50,000 for interest earned for term deposits / RD for age greater than 60 years

 [**https://cleartax.in/s/claiming-deduction-on-interest-under-section-80tta**](https://cleartax.in/s/claiming-deduction-on-interest-under-section-80tta)

 ### 80DDB - Dependent Critical Illness (upto 1,00,000)